SwampThingPaul/ExtremeEvent_WQ_FCE/README.md

 Repository is currently under developement.

+For consideration in special issue of Frontiers Research Topics regarding [*effects of extreme weather events on coastal carbon and nutrient cycling*](https://www.frontiersin.org/research-topics/9068/effects-of-extreme-weather-events-on-coastal-carbon-and-nutrient-cycling).

 ***

 # A tale of two storms: effects of sea level rise and pre-existing conditions on biogeochemical response to tropical storms.